Angry Goy II: Gameplay

-Angry Goy II starts with a title screen featuring one of many characters in game, including PewDiePie; the opening includes a quote from one of PewDiePie's now-deleted videos stating "‘You know, Hitler was right.
-I really opened my eyes to White power.
-And it's about time we did something about it."
+Angry Goy II starts with a title screen featuring one of many characters in game, including PewDiePie.
 There are multiple playable characters, including Richard B. Spencer, Christopher Cantwell, Mac Tonight, "The Golden One", Adolf Hitler, TayAI, "Murdoch", Luca Traini, Steven Crowder, "Der Soldat", Jesus Christ, George Lincoln Rockwell, and other unlockable characters (21 in total).
 The main goal of Angry Goy II is to kill minorities, LGBTQ people, Communists, Antifa members, members of the American left-wing, and Jewish people in order to save US President Donald Trump from in-game liberals who kidnapped him.

 There are several levels in Angry Goy II, including "Communist Headquarters"; the "Fake News Network"; and "LGBT+ Agenda HQ".
 In the level "Fake News Network", the player has to shoot and kill journalists in the offices of the "Fake News Network".
 The level "LGBT+ Agenda HQ" is set in an LGBTQ nightclub with a sign that says "Children Welcome", a reference to a conspiracy theory that gay people are pedophiles.
 In this level, the player's objective is to kill as many gay people as possible.
 The level resembles the 2016 Pulse nightclub shooting committed by Omar Mateen.
 The gays are marked with a large erect penis in the game.

 If the player dies, they are met with a screen that states they failed to "save the west" and shown one of several "game over" sequences, including the 2017 torture of a developmentally disabled white teen by several black assailants, a woman identified as a 'Jewess' claiming that "Europe has not yet learned to be multicultural", or a small, transgender child talking about how they are 'normal, just like everybody else.'.